 Find out more about Alliance Trust’s performance, with the help of market commentary from our Investment Manager.

-Over April, the Trust’s total shareholder return, NAV total return and equity portfolio return were 4.1%, 2.8% and 2.7% respectively.
-Over the same period, the MSCI All Country World Index (ACWI) returned 3.0%.
+Over August, the Trust’s total shareholder return, NAV total return and equity portfolio all returned 1.2%.
+The benchmark MSCI All Country World Index (ACWI) returned 1.8% over the same period.

 For more market insight, read our view from the Investment Manager.Monthly Factsheet Quarterly Newsletter Sign up for updates